Z-T-WANG/DeepReinforcementLearningControlOfQuantumCartpoles/implementation codes/harmonic oscillator/README.md

-The commands that we have used to produce our results are:
+The commands that we have used to produce our results are

 ```python main_parallel.py --input xp```